 Our eyes and the skin around it are made up of very thin, sensitive tissues that react almost immediately to any foreign body on contact.
-Different parts of the eye may be infected, sometimes affecting both eyes or, just one.
+Apart from under eye infections, Different parts of the eye may be infected, sometimes affecting both eyes or, just one.

 Eye infections are common and are caused by bacteria, viruses, fungi, and parasites.
 Eye infections occur due to foreign matter entering the eyes, contact with infected individual or infected body part, and occurrence of certain health conditions that affect eye health.

 The most common signs and symptoms of eye infections are redness, itchiness, swelling, pain inside the eyes, sudden change in vision, dry or watery eyes, frequent yellowish discharge, under eye puffiness and sensitivity to light.
 While many eye infections cause severe discomfort, in many cases, these do not require any special treatment or attention.
 Unfortunately, however, many eye infections can also be severe yet go unnoticed, causing blurring of vision or even blindness.

 Some of the most common eye infections are listed below: